mostafa-hala/Magic8BallsPython-hala/README.md

 Using the following nine possible answers for our Magic 8-Ball:

-..*Yes - definitely
+* Yes - definitely
-..*It is decidedly so
+* It is decidedly so
-..*Without a doubt
+* Without a doubt
-..*Reply hazy, try again
+* Reply hazy, try again
-..*Ask again later
+* Ask again later
-..*Better not tell you now
+* Better not tell you now
-..*My sources say no
+* My sources say no
-..*Outlook not so good
+* Outlook not so good
-..*Very doubtful
+* Very doubtful

 The output of the program will have the following format:
 > [Name] asks: [Question]